ssp21/ssp21-spec/ssp21.md

 has two request-response phases that can be roughly summarized as follows:

 * A single round-trip request/response (1-RTT) to perform key negotiation (phase 1 - key negotiation)
-* Each party then transmit its first session data message to authenticate (phase 2 - authentication and optional payload)
+* Each party then transmits its first session data message to authenticate (phase 2 - authentication and optional payload)

 Only phase 1 differs depending on the mode.
 The authentication in phase 2 and the session itself are identical in all handshake modes.
 The modes are described informally in the following sections, mostly for the purposes of analyzing